guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 **Raising from another exception**

-This one is particularly relevant since it keeps the whole stack trace and help your team debugging issue causes.
+This one is particularly relevant since it keeps the whole stack trace and help your team debugging root causes.

 ```py
 try: